aka-pharande/BestBuy-Store-App/Deployment-guide.md

 ---

 ## Step 3: Set Up the AI Backing Services
 To enable AI-generated product descriptions and image generation features, you will deploy the required **Azure OpenAI Services** for GPT-4 (text generation) and DALL-E 3 (image generation).
-This step is essential to configure the **AI Service** component in the Algonquin Pet Store application.
+This step is essential to configure the **AI Service** component in the Best Buy Store application.

 ### Task 1: Create an Azure OpenAI Service Instance